Application process & timeline

 Situational Judgement Test: part of application

 As part of your online application form, we’ll ask you to complete a situational judgement test (SJT).
 This will assess your judgement and your approach to situations that you might encounter in your day-to-day work as a Policy Adviser.
 Each question will describe the situation and there’ll be four multiple choice answers.
 You’ll need to pick what you think would be the best way to respond, and the worst way.

 If you’re shortlisted after the situational judgement test, we’ll ask you to complete a verbal reasoning test.
 You’ll have 7 days to complete the online test and the deadline will be stated in your test invitation email.

-The final stage is to attend one of our virtual assessment centre.
+The final stage is to attend one of our virtual assessment centres.
 This will include a structured policy conversation on a policy topic, a written exercise designed to simulate the type of written work you’d do as a Policy Adviser, and an interview.
 More information on these exercises will be provided in the assessment centre invitation, and can also found on our virtual assessment centre page.
 At the interview you’ll be able to ask any questions you may have.

-We’ll let you know within two weeks of your assessment centre whether you’ve been successful.
+We’ll let you know within a week of the assessment centres finishing whether you’ve been successful.
+This will be in early March.
 If you’re unsuccessful, you can request feedback.

 If you were unsuccessful by a narrow margin, we might get in touch about non-graduate scheme jobs available at HM Treasury, normally at the level below Policy Adviser.
 There’s no guarantee that any such jobs will be available.
 If you were a ‘near miss’ from our assessment centres your details will be kept for one year after you applied, and we’ll contact you if a job is available through this route.